-Toxoplasmosis is a zoonotic (can be transmitted from animals to humans) parasitic protozoan disease and is rare in poultry, more common in aviaries and backyard poultry than commercial producers.
+Toxoplasmosis is a zoonotic (can be transmitted from animals to humans) parasitic protozoan disease and is rare in poultry.
+It is more common in aviaries and backyard poultry than commercial producers.
 It is characterised by disorders of the central nervous system but can also affect reproductive, musculoskeletal (muscles and bones) and visceral organs (internal organs of the chest and abdomen).
-Symptoms in poultry include loss of weight and appetite, shrunken comb, drop in egg production, whitish diarrhoea, incoordination, trembling, opisthotonos (severe spasm in which the back arches), torticollis (twisting of the neck) and blindness.
-All chickens infected before eight weeks of age develop symptoms.
-In older birds infection can be asymptomatic (infected hosts show no symptoms) or latent (symptoms only develop under certain conditions).
+Clinical signs in poultry include weight loss, inappetence, shrunken comb, drop in egg production, whitish diarrhoea, incoordination, trembling, opisthotonos (severe spasm in which the back arches), torticollis (twisting of the neck) and blindness.
+All chickens infected before eight weeks of age develop clinical signs.
+In older birds, infection can be asymptomatic (infected hosts show no symptoms) or latent (symptoms only develop under certain conditions).

 Toxoplasmosis is caused by the parasitic protozoa Toxoplasma gondii.
 Cats are the only definitive hosts (a host in which the parasite can sexually reproduce) and so both wild and domestic cats serve as the main reservoir of infection.
-There are three infectious stages in the lifecycle of this protozoa: one within the tissue of the host, one that is excreted by the host in the faeces and one that can be transferred across the placenta in mammals to their offspring.
+There are three infectious stages in the lifecycle of this protozoa.
+Stage one is within the tissue of the host, stage two is when the protozoan is excreted by the host in the faeces and stage three is when the protozoan transferred across the placenta in mammals to their offspring.
 Transmission can therefore occur by eating infected tissue, contact with infective faeces or transfer from an infected mother to a developing foetus (in mammals only).